tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * The `GradientBoostedClassifier` model was able to produce incredibly high accuracy scores, higher than some of the algorithms we have seen.
 What about the `GradientBoostedClassifier` makes it better performance than some other algorithms?

-  * **Answer** `GradientBoostClassifier` is an **ensemble learning** algorithm.
-It pools **weak learners** together and executes them in parallel in order to refit the model as needed.
+  * **Answer:** `GradientBoostClassifier` is an ensemble learning algorithm.
+It pools weak learners together and executes them in parallel in order to refit the model as needed.
 Because it leverages multiple algorithms and runs them in parallel, `GradientBoostClassifier` is a more robust algorithm than average.

     ![gradient_boosting_classifier.png](Images/gradient_boosting_classifier.png)